 Voice commands work very well in Mountain Lion, as such some of this document was actually typed in Pages and some of it used Mac OS X's new Dictation feature.
 Unfortunately, you cannot capture the screen when it appears, so there is no screenshot for this.

 I've never really liked the Game Center on iOS and now they have brought it to Mac OS X. I feel it was a bit late in coming as it has been around in iOS since the fourth iteration of it.
 However, as I state, the usefulness of this is something that I would speculate, sadly.

 Gatekeeper is another key part of Mac OS X which has now become something of importance.
 Mac computers are now covered by this application, which asks when installing apps.
 This has been a bit of an issue as it automatically stops apps like RedQuits which has been downloaded from the Internet from installing without either changing the settings or the user permitting it (which I have not found out how to do yet).
-Still this is a welcome addition to Mac OS X, but one of the things that has been changed in the internals of the system due to this is that apps now run in sandbox mode, which means that now they are unable to access parts of the system that Mac OS X does not want them to access.
+Still, this is a welcome addition to Mac OS X, but one of the things that have been changed in the internals of the system due to this is that apps now run in sandbox mode, which means that now they are unable to access parts of the system that Mac OS X does not want them to access.
 This is a great feature in terms of security, but it makes us developers feel quite restricted in a sense.
-However, my own scripting language also runs scripts in sandbox unless specified otherwise.

-I feel that Mac OS X 10.8 is a good update, not upgrade.
-It's worth the money if you are using Lion already, but whether or not it brings anything major to the table other than Safari and AirPlay, which you may not even use, is still debateable.
+I feel that Mac OS X 10.8 is a good update, not an upgrade.
+It's worth the money if you are using Lion already, but whether or not it brings anything major to the table other than Safari and AirPlay, which you may not even use, is still debatable.